yangzhao1230/ProtDETR/README.md

 # ProtDETR

 ProtDETR is a novel framework designed for the classification of multifunctional enzymes.
-This README provides detailed instructions on setting up the environment, preparing data, and running commands.
+This README provides detailed instructions on setting up the environment, preparing data, running commands and getting pretrained models.

-**Note:** We are currently organizing a clean and easy-to-use version of the codebase for ProtDETR.
-It is still being uploaded and will be completed shortly.
-Please check back soon.

 ## Environment Requirements